articles

 Author

 It’s April 2013.
 My husband and I go to the fruit shop.
-The combination of pregnancy and a recent rise in temperatures in Shenzhen brings about hot flashes for me.
-I’ve been craving melons for the last 2 weeks.
-We choose a melon, put it on the counter and I look around to see if there are any other fruits I feel like eating.
-I see Chinese hawthorn fruits (山楂) and put them on the counter as well.
-The cashier takes the melon, weighs it and registers the price, but then stops.
+The combination of pregnancy and a recent rise in temperatures in Shenzhen has brought on hot flashes for me.
+I’ve been craving melons for the past two weeks.
+We choose a melon, place it on the counter, and I look around to see if there are any other fruits I feel like eating.
+I spot Chinese hawthorn fruits (山楂) and add them to the counter as well.
+The cashier takes the melon, weighs it, and registers the price—but then stops.

-I have eaten them before in my second trimester of pregnancy after my mother-in-law recommended them to me.
-I reply: “Really?
-I have eaten hawthorn fruits quite a few times during pregnancy.”
+I’ve eaten them before during my second trimester of pregnancy after my mother-in-law recommended them.
+I reply, “Really?
+I’ve eaten hawthorn fruits quite a few times during pregnancy.”

-Seeing that he wouldn’t sell hawthorn fruits to us even if we insisted, we only buy the melon.
+Seeing that he won’t sell the hawthorn fruits to us even if we insist, we only buy the melon.

-When my mother-in-law was pregnant with my husband more than 32 years ago, she did eat Chinese hawthorn fruits, is what she tells me.
-She says the sour taste really helped with her nausea during pregnancy.
-But when she recommended them to me, she said that I should be careful about eating them during the first trimester, when the possibility of having a miscarriage is the highest.
-According to her, it’s relatively safe to eat less than 3 Chinese hawthorn fruits a day after the first three months of pregnancy (but not during the first three months of pregnancy).
+My mother-in-law tells me that when she was pregnant with my husband more than 32 years ago, she ate Chinese hawthorn fruits.
+She says the sour taste helped with her nausea during pregnancy.
+However, when she recommended them to me, she also warned me to be cautious during the first trimester, when the risk of miscarriage is highest.
+According to her, it’s relatively safe to eat fewer than three Chinese hawthorn fruits a day after the first three months of pregnancy (but not during the first trimester).

-Back at home, I search the terms “hawthorn fruits” and “pregnancy”.
-I find articles saying that pregnant women should be careful with eating Chinese hawthorn (especially eating lots of them) on the Chinese internet.
+Back at home, I search the terms “hawthorn fruits” and “pregnancy.”
+On the Chinese internet, I find articles advising pregnant women to be cautious about eating Chinese hawthorn—especially in large amounts.
 Why?
-According to Traditional Chinese Medicine, Chinese hawthorn invigorates blood circulation and might induce contractions in a pregnant woman, which could cause a miscarriage.
+According to Traditional Chinese Medicine, Chinese hawthorn invigorates blood circulation and might induce contractions in pregnant women, potentially leading to miscarriage.

-Just to be on the safe side, I stay away from Chinese hawthorn fruits for the rest of my pregnancy.
-After all, there are plenty of other fruits that are okay to eat during pregnancy.
+Just to be safe, I avoid Chinese hawthorn fruits for the rest of my pregnancy.
+After all, there are plenty of other fruits that are safe to eat during pregnancy.

 Have you ever received similar advice?